 Not only is this trainer a self-explanatory piece of equipment but it also produces great results if used frequently and with the proper diet.
 Whether you live through the freezing temperatures in Alaska or the rainy year in Seattle, a treadmill will always be available to use, as running outside may not.

 While there are endless variations of this classic machine, many of them are well over the $1,000 mark.
-Although the higher-end models will be high-quality and last you for years down the line, there are also a handful of trusty cheap treadmills that offer the same longevity and quality.
-Below, we detail a few of our favorite budget treadmills and other tips to help find the best one for you.
+In addition to higher-end models that will last a long time, there is a handful of reliable rent gym equipment for your home as well.
+This might also include treadmills that tend to offer the same quality and durability.
+Nevertheless, below we share a few of our favorite budget treadmills as well as other tips to help you choose the right one.

 1. The GoPlus Foldable Treadmill